dmarx/bench-warmers/a1111_lessons_learned.md

 * could be combined with the "offloading" pattern by adopting an `apt` registry style approach. let users create their own curated collections other users can subscribe to
 * common ux toolkit
 * something like panel-param could potentially make this sort of thing ux agnostic. experimentation required

+# misc

+* convenient and robust installation script
+  - dummy-proof setup as much as possible